brsaran/De-Dup/README.md

 ## 🧰 Support

 For issues, questions, or suggestions, please open an issue in this repository or contact saravanan.vij@icmr.gov.in or brsaran@gmail.com.

+## Disclaimer

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) for more details.

+The authors shall not be held liable for any direct, indirect, incidental, special, exemplary, or consequential damages arising in any way out of the use of this software.